All Leopard 2 tanks promised by Canada for Ukraine arrive in Poland

 Quote: "It’s official: All eight Leopard 2 battle tanks promised by Canada for Ukraine have now arrived in Poland," she said.

-✳ It’s official: All eight Leopard 2 battle tanks promised by Canada for Ukraine have now arrived in Poland.
+✳ It’s official: All eight Leopard 2 battle tanks promised by Canada for Ukraine have now arrived in Poland.— Anita Anand (@AnitaAnandMP) April 14, 2023

 We’ll continue to #StandWithUkraine, and to provide Ukrainians with the tools that they need to fight and win this war. pic.twitter.com/23OCHILzbW